amkhlv/usr/share/notes/boot/UEFI.md

 5. `time [hh:mm[:ss]] [-tz tz] [-d dl]` Displays or sets the current time for the system.

 6. `reset -s` does __shutdown__ ; `reset -c` does cold reboot ; `reset -w` does warm reboot

+### Any .efi executable can be called

+just by typing its name and pressing `ENTER`.
+For example `EFI/BOOT/bootx64.efi` will just boot the operating system.